-Overview
+Interface Overview

 The Visualizer interface is divided into three main sections.
-The graphical view display area [1], the view selector controls [2] and the control panel [3].
+The graphical view display area [1], the view selector controls [2] and the controls panel [3].
 The top edge of the interface also contains several generic functions described below [4, 5 & 6].

-Graphical View Display Area.
+1 Graphical View Display Area.
 This is where the results of the audio analysis are displayed.

-This area is treated as 'soft space' and can be configured to show a variety of different views.
+This area is treated as a 'soft space' and can be configured to show a variety of different views.
 This is a distinct advantage over many audio analysis tools, which often require the user to select another interface module in order to change the display, or even prohibit certain view combinations entirely.

 Visualizer uses 'intelligent window optimisation' to reconfigure the displays, changing size and positioning to allow the optimum view possible automatically, without the user needing to juggle them around by hand.

-View selectors.
+2 View Selectors.
 This column of controls selects the various views available for display.
-Clicking a control 'on' will cause the corresponding view to appear in the graphical display area [1], clicking an active control will remove that view from the display.
+Clicking a controls 'on' will cause the corresponding view to appear in the graphical display area [1], clicking an active control will remove that view from the display.
 The icons on the controls depict the view in question as shown below.

-Alongside most of the view selectors is an edit selector control.
-These are used to select the controls available in the Edit Control Panel [3].
+- used to select the controls available in the Edit Control Panel [3].
 Click the control adjacent to the View Selector you wish to adjust and the Edit Control Panel will display the controls available for adjusting that view.
-To hide the Edit Control Panel all together, click the active Edit Selector to turn it off.

-Edit Control Panel.
+To hide the Edit Control Panel altogether, click the active Edit Selector to turn it off. - Most of the views also have a view solo control.
+This control can be used to fill the graphics display area [1] entirely with the chosen view to allow an instant detailed inspection of the chosen view.
+This control operates as an exclusive solo, and is available even when a view is not currently displayed. - 3 Edit Control Panel.
 The Edit Control Panel is where the various controls for adjusting the different displays are shown and is accessed via the edit selectors [2].
 What is shown here will depend upon the active edit selector.
 The panel can be hidden from view so as to maximise the available view space by clicking the active edit selector.